 Babies travelling to countries with high measles incidence need to get MMR vaccine early: Ong Ye Kung

+Babies travelling to countries with high measles incidence should get MMR vaccine early: Ong Ye Kung

 Sign up now: Get ST's newsletters delivered to your inbox

-- Babies aged 6-11 months travelling to measles outbreak areas need an MMR dose two weeks pre-trip; but experts warn early vaccination risks reduced effectiveness.
+- Babies aged 6-11 months travelling to measles outbreak areas should get an MMR dose two weeks pre-trip; but experts warn early vaccination risks reduced effectiveness.

 - Singapore maintains high measles vaccination coverage for herd immunity yet remains vulnerable to imported cases, with 15 confirmed cases in 2026.